microsoft/Kusto-Query-Language/doc/extendoperator.md

 ---
 title: extend operator - Azure Data Explorer
-description: This article describes extend operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022
+description: Learn how to use the extend operator to create calculated columns and append them to the result set. ms.reviewer: alexans ms.topic: reference ms.date: 12/11/2022
 ---
 # extend operator